FBoucher/stream-projects/Streams/2020-06-12-Stream104-No-Idea-what-Im-doing-Building-Twitch-chatbot-JavaScript.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is learning ComfyJS a JavaScript framework.
+Building slowly but surely a Twitch bot.
+We learn sooo much!

 📺 - Twitch archive - stream no.